 Where will the open world take you next?

-If there’s one that I’ve not included and you feel should really get a mention, please do let me know in the comments.
-Open-world gaming sometimes draws criticism for sacrificing story for scale, but I think the games mentioned here manage to provide a healthy balance of both.
+If there’s one that isn’t included and you feel should really get a mention, please do let me know in the comments.
+Open-world gaming sometimes draws criticism for sacrificing story for scale.
+However, I think the games mentioned here manage to provide a healthy balance of both.

 If you enjoyed this post, why not check out how puzzle gaming can boost your wellbeing?
 Or you could explore how to get started with coding, if you’re feeling inspired to learn more about how games and interactive experiences are created.

 Let me know where you like to spend your time in-game!
 If you’ve found this post helpful or interesting then please do give it a share or a pin on Pinterest.